darkroastcreative/simple-fernet/README.md

 ### `decrypt()` Method

-Decrypts the provided encrypted data using Fernet and returns it as the decrypted `bytes` value.
+Decrypts the provided encrypted data using Fernet and returns it.

 #### Arguments

-- `encrypted_data`: A `bytes` or `str` value representing data encrypted with Fernet.
+- `encrypted_data`: A `bytes` or `str` value representing the data to decrypt with Fernet.

 #### Returns

-A `bytes` object representing the decrypted data.
+The decrypted data or `None` (if the decryption operation failed for some reason).

 #### Notes

 - The value passed in as `encrypted_data` must be of type `bytes` or `str`.
 If not, a `TypeError` will be raised.
-- This function does not perform any type conversion on the decrypted data.
-Rather, it returns the decrypted data as `bytes` and leaves the responsibility of converting the data to the user.
-This is done intentionally to ensure the data is not converted to the wrong type after decryption.